spiceai/samples/gardener/README.md

         name: csv
 ```

-This particular Spice.ai [datasource](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=datasource) is using a `csv` [data processor](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=data-processor) and a `file` [data connector](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=data-connector) to extract the `temperature` and `moisture` columns from `data/garden_data.csv`.
-You can learn more about datasources in the [Core Concepts](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README) section of the Spice.ai documentation.
+This particular Spice.ai [dataspace](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=dataspace) is using a `csv` [data processor](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=data-processor) and a `file` [data connector](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README?id=data-connector) to extract the `temperature` and `moisture` columns from `data/garden_data.csv`.
+You can learn more about dataspaces in the [Core Concepts](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README) section of the Spice.ai documentation.

 ### Actions